mahmoudreza-izadiyar/schedule-managemen-API-leonardo/README.md

 1. **Start Docker:** If you are using Docker for your database, start Docker by running the command `docker-compose up -d` in your terminal.
 This will start the PostgreSQL database in a Docker container.

-2. **Run Database Seeds:** To populate your database with initial data, run the seed script with the command `npm run seed` or `yarn seed`.
+2. **Run Database Seeds:** To populate your database with initial data, run the seed script with the command 'npx prisma db seed`.
 This will create some initial data in your database.

+3. **Set Up Environment Variables:** Ensure that your `.env` file is correctly configured.
+Specifically, set the `DATABASE_URL` to `postgresql://leonardo_db:leonardo_db@localhost:5444/leonardo_db`.
+This URL points to the PostgreSQL database that will be used by the application.

-3. **Start the Server:** Start the NestJS server by running the command `npm run start` or `yarn start`.
+4. **Start the Server:** Start the NestJS server by running the command `npm run start` or `yarn start`.
 This will start the server and it will begin listening for requests.

-4. **View the API Documentation:** Once the server is running, you can view the API documentation and interact with the API endpoints by navigating to `http://localhost:3000/api` in your web browser.
+5. **View the API Documentation:** Once the server is running, you can view the API documentation and interact with the API endpoints by navigating to `http://localhost:3000/api` in your web browser.
 This will open the Swagger UI where you can view the API documentation and send requests to the API endpoints.

 ## Database Schema